 Type of Data Description Required?
 Method of Delivery Price Feed Define pricing/availability for hotels and packages in your Hotel List Feed.
 Required Via Hotel Center or Pricing & Inventory (Transaction) XML Reference Landing Pages (formerly Points of Sale) Use a landing pages file to define the URLs to which end-users are sent after selecting a sponsored hotel in the search results.
 End-users can book rooms on the sites defined in the landing pages file.
 Required Create a landing pages file and upload it via Hotel Center Conditional Rates (formerly Fenced Rates) Specify different rates for your itineraries, based on the end-user's device and country, or whether the end-user is logged in to their Google account.
 Optional Pricing & Inventory (Transaction) XML Reference

 - (Optional) Conversion tracking: Set up your conversion tracking snippet to ensure that your reports accurately reflect your conversions.
 You must also set up conversion tracking if you want to use enhanced CPC bidding (formerly known as automatic bid multipliers).

 To test your implementation before going live, work with your TAM.

 The following table summarizes the data feeds and files that you regularly provide to Google after you have completed the one-time tasks and started using Hotel Prices:

 |"Price Feed"||Update pricing and availability for your hotels, including base

-rates, fenced rates, and qualified rates for rooms and Room Bundles.
+rates, conditional rates, and qualified rates for rooms and Room Bundles.